Xu-Justin/facial-emotion-recognition/README.md

 ## Dataset

-Dataset is available on [Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
+This project use dataset from Challenges in Representation Learning: Facial Expression Recognition Challenge (aka.
+FER2013).
+The dataset is available on [Kaggle](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).

 Run `generate_dataset.py` to download and extract the dataset.

 ## Docker